uclmoodle/moodle-report_myfeedback/README.md

 Report checks for which plugins are installed (and visible?) so report doesn't crash if some plugins are not available Turnitin grade shows
 Turnitin submission GradeMark link
-Shows all feedback regardless of whether the student has submitted or not Only the student's own feedback and grades are shown Response files for Moodle Assignments are shown
-Links to workshop
+Shows all feedback regardless of whether the student has submitted anything or not Only the student's own feedback links and grades are shown Links to workshop
 Quiz high grade displays
 Workshop results display
-Quiz submission (completion) date set to -
+Quiz submission (completion) date set to '-'
 Quiz feedback linked via each attempt
-Hidden activities are not shown
 Hidden grades (and 'hidden until' grades) as set in the gradebook don't show Links to rubric and grading forms in assignments and workshops Multiple response files in Moodle Assignments display Group assignments submission files show
-Sumission date shows for the other group members (as well as the one who submitted) Hidden activities and non-released grades don't show!
-'no submission' is displayed if none exists
+Submission date shows for the other group members (as well as the one who submitted) Hidden activities and non-released grades don't show 'no submission' is displayed if none exists
-Multiple submission files in Moodle Assignments display The GradeMark link doesn't show when grademark is turned off in TII assignment options multiple parts display in TII - they show as separate submissions with (Part 1) (Part 2) after their titles Show 'no submission' in red if a file is expected and it's overdue mark offline assignments as such only show feedback when the workshop is closed!
+The GradeMark link doesn't show when grademark is turned off in TII assignment options
+- instead it links to the inbox from where comments can be viewed Multiple Turnitin parts display as separate submissions with (Part 1) (Part 2) after their titles Show 'no submission' in red if a file is expected and it's overdue Mrk offline assignments as such
+Only shows feedback when the workshop is closed
-Draft assignment submissions are marked as such online text submissions
+Draft assignment submissions are marked as such
-The SQL statement check that the course, course grades and activity is visiable The SQL checks that the grades for each assessment are visible Turnitin assignments only show feedback after post date workshops only show feedback when they are closed Check that Moodle Assignments that have a workflow enabled don't show grades before they are finalised!
-Moodle Assignments that don't have workflow enabled show grades as soon as they are graded Check Moodle old Assignments and new work - assume they will all be upgraded to new ones as part of the assignment upgrade process
+Online text submissions still show a submission link The SQL statement checks that the course, course grades and activity is visible The SQL checks that the grades for each assessment are visible Turnitin assignments only show feedback after post date Workshops only show feedback when they are closed Moodle Assignments that have a workflow enabled don't show grades before they are finalised Moodle Assignments that don't have workflow enabled show grades as soon as they are graded Moodle Assignments 2 (assign in the db not assignment) aare displayed
+- old assignments need to be upgraded via the automated assignment upgrade process to display in this report

 NICE TO HAVE'S
-Display an icon showing where rubrics and grading forms are being used Check for extensions granted to individual students (or groups) so the Moodle assignment and quiz due date is accurate for each student!
+Display an icon showing where rubrics and grading forms are being used Check for extensions granted to individual students (or groups) so the Moodle assignment and quiz due date is accurate for each student